siddharthanand3/curly-palm-tree/README.md

-# Benchmarking a Synchronous 4-Bit ALU at 130nm Using Open-Source EDA Tools
+# Benchmarking a RISCV - Processor at 130nm Using Open-Source EDA Tools

 ## Table of Contents
 - [Week 0](#week-0)